andrykonchin/andrykonchin.github.io/_posts/2019-12-18-hidden-sql-queries-in-rails-en.markdown

  ORDER BY i.idx
 ```

-Rails obtains a primary key name of the `accounts` table, that contains all the accounts and needed to execute the original user request `Account.last`:
+In this manner, Rails retrieves the primary key name of the `accounts` table.

 ```
  attname